joshuk/joshee-jekyll/_work/josh.ee.md

 In order to make my longer articles of text easier to read, I decided to use a rather large font size, increase the line-height to stop everything being squished together, and limit the width of the actual article so that it didn't span the whole page.

-In addition, while writing I would use line breaks and paragraphs liberally, mainly to try and prevent huge walls of text that can be hard to digest.
+In addition, while writing I would use line breaks and paragraphs fairly liberally, mainly to try and prevent huge walls of text that are impossible to read.

-Finally, I noticed that pure white text on a dark background can be somewhat jarring and hard to look at for long periods of time.
-After reading [this article](https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web/) on CSS-Tricks, I changed the text's colour to be a pale shade of blue, which I believe helps lessen this effect.

 <h3><span>the build</span></h3>

-Something that I wanted to mirror from the design to the build of this site was minimalism.

-A common theme I saw while lurking around web development communities online was people using Javascript libraries like [React](https://reactjs.org/) or [Vue](https://vuejs.org/) to create their portfolio websites.
-While this certainly works, I can't help but feel they're massively over-engineering it.
+When I was first thinking about how to build this site I considered a few different options.

+Originally I was going to build it as a regular PHP site using a CMS like [Wordpress](https://wordpress.com/) or [CraftCMS](https://craftcms.com/), since I had a fair bit of experience building these kinds of things before.

+However, not only would this mean I'd have to set up back end hosting which I couldn't be bothered doing, but I kinda wanted to try something new.
+So I canned that idea.

+Next up I considered trying to use one of those fancy JS libraries like [React](https://reactjs.org/) or [Vue](https://vuejs.org/), since I'd never really touched one previously and they were all the rage.

+Though after a bit of research I realised that I'd not only have to set up a back end for these libraries to query, but _then_ actually write an API handler to get the information and display it.
+This sounded like entirely too much work.

+Not only that, but I'd recently developed a strange obsession with making my sites as lightweight as possible.
+Importing a [20-40kb](https://gist.github.com/Restuta/cda69e50a853aa64912d) JS library (and subsequently forcing people to have JS turned on) for a site that had nearly no interaction or moving parts didn't really make sense in this regard.
+Maybe next time.

 Instead, I chose to go in the complete opposite direction and use no Javascript and CSS libraries (which, to be fair, wasn't a huge undertaking due to how I planned for the site to look).